ospalh/anki-addons/pages/Colorful toolbars.md

 status: working
 status_color: green
 status_text_color: white
-abstract: "Replace the top menu bar with the “Decks Study Add Browse” text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1."
+abstract: "Replace the top menu bar with the <q>Decks Study Add Browse</q>
+text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1."
 subtitle: Get back the Anki1 look